Skip to Content

 Two Picture collage for Pinterest separated by the title "Spiced Apple Star Bread" Top picture is a baked loaf of star bread and the bottom photo shows the inside of a slice.

-Our host of the month is Pavani at Cook’s Hideout.
+This recipe was made in behalf of a challenge group that’s no longer active but I learned so much and grateful to have participated.
+Pavani at Cook’s Hideout was our host for this post.
 Check out what the Bread Bakers have come up with Fall Fruits & Vegetables.

 Recipe Rating